AMERICAN RHODODENDRON SOCIETY

 3.1.5 Chapter Newsletter Distribution

-The Board of Directors has asked that each chapter mail their newsletter (or other correspondence relating to chapter activities) to the district director, the alternate district director, the regional vice-presidents, the Society's president, the executive director, the Journal ARS editor, editor of R and A News and the Electronic Newsletter Committee Chairman.
+The Board of Directors requests that each chapter send their newsletter (or other correspondence relating to chapter activities) to the District Director, the alternate District Director, the regional Vice-Presidents, the Society's President, the Office Administrator, and the Journal ARS editor.

 3.1.6 Quoting Society Publications